vanedenreece/scale_calculator_button/README.md

 # Scale Calculator

-## Simple Static Scale Calculator on the Frontedn
+## Simple Static Scale Calculator on the Frontend